swati1504/DATA-SCIENCE/README.md

 ### This repository is intended for my machine learning projects.

-### I have worked on projects like California Housing Price Prediction, Titanic Survival Prediction, Sales Prediction, Iris Classification and their respective datasets have been uploaded here.
+### I have worked on projects like California Housing Price Prediction, Titanic Survival Prediction, Sales Prediction, Iris Classification,Email Spam Detection and their respective datasets have been uploaded here.
-### The dataset of the Iris Classification has been retrieved from UCI Machine Learning Repository, i have placed a link below to it
+### The dataset of the Iris Classification has been retrieved from UCI Machine Learning Repository, I have placed a link below to it

 #### https://archive.ics.uci.edu/ml/datasets/iris